 China: The big update — China gave the movie a massive boost.
 On opening weekend alone it pulled in about $52.7 million, and it’s well on its way to cross $100 million in the Chinese market.
 This is one of the strongest showings for any anime film ever released there.

-So yeah… from a $20M budget to nearly three-quarters of a billion dollars and counting?
-That’s not just success — that’s a global flex.
+So yeah… from a $20M budget to more than $800M globally?
+That’s not just a blockbuster anymore — that’s anime history being made.

 The Good Stuff: Fans can’t stop praising the animation and fight scenes — ufotable really went all out to make every frame look like pure art.
 It’s the kind of spectacle you just have to see in a theater.